PAZIUK/PAZIUK/README.md

-# HI!
-I am Serhiy Paziuk.
+# Greetings!

-I am 17 years old and I'm Full-Stack Web Developer with 3+ years of experience.
+My name is Serhiy Paziuk.
+I am Full Stack Web Developer.
+I have been developing websites for 3+ years.
+My goal is building a responsive site with quality visual look and the maintenance opportunity in future.

 ## Languages and Tools
 ### Front-End (User Interface):